ethanjamesauto/drum-set/README.md

 ### Mounting Hardware
 Rack will likely be a second-hand alesis e-drum rack

+TODO:
+* modify pcb to allow for optical hi hat sensor

 Tom mounts:
 *  [Alesis drum clamp mount](https://www.printables.com/model/244788-alesis-electronic-drum-clamp-mount) - these each require an Alesis L-rod
 * Modify this [Roland mount](https://open-e-drums.com/hardware/download_mount.html) to change the hole from 11mm (Roland) to 9mm (Alesis)